Reflection and evolution

 We set out to address this.
 Over the next few years, each time we started a client project we re-evaluated and enhanced our systems architecture, and tried to think about change as a fundamental fact of life.
 We developed a lot of interesting technology, and delivered some really outstanding systems.

 However, we didn’t achieve our goal.
 There were two reasons for this, and neither of them was about technology.
-We were trying to begin transforming energy data management solutions while delivering a customer project.
+We were trying to begin transforming digital solutions for oil and gas while delivering a customer project.
 This was doomed to failure.
 The time pressures of the project forced us to make decisions that worked for the project, but not for the product.
 Secondly, we were thinking as developers.
 We saw the amount of developer time, and we focused on what we could do to reduce this time on a project.

 In 2007, we broke free.
 First, we invested our own money in developing a product.
 Free from the constraints of project timescales, costs and deliverables.
 Second, we thought about the problem differently.
 We asked the question: “What would it look like if we built a system that didn’t require developers and programming and was it possible for business users to configure themselves?”.
 I often describe our technology but this change of world view was absolutely fundamental to our transformation.
 We stopped being a man-time services company, instead becoming a product company.
 Focusing on what our customers really needed.

 Next time, I’ll explain why we went to the cloud, at a time when people told us that hell would freeze over before customers would store their production data in the cloud.